 Prior to the acquisition, Marley Drug had obtained a PPP loan from the United States SBA totaling \$353 which remained a liability as of the acquisition date.
 The PPP loan has been fair valued at zero at the acquisition date as the amount was expected to be forgiven in full.
-Subsequent to December 31, 2020, the PPP loan was forgiven and the restricted cash and holdback payable of \$353 was released to the seller in the transaction.
+During the year-end December 31, 2021. the PPP loan was forgiven and the restricted cash and holdback payable of \$353 was released to the seller in the transaction.